lf-lang/embedded-lab/docs/src/GettingStarted.md

 >       cannot connect to socket at '/nix/var/nix/daemon-socket/socket': Permission denied
 >
 > ```
 > This means that your user is not a member of the `nix-users` group.
-To fix this, see (prerequisites)[Prerequisites.html#nix-on-linuxwsl].
+To fix this, see [prerequisites](Prerequisites.html#using-nix-on-linuxwsl).

+> **_Troubleshooting (ARM/Apple Silicon Mac)_**
+>
-> **_Troubleshooting (ARM/Apple Silicon Mac)_:** As of August 1, 2023, the stable version of nix does *not* support ARM/Apple Silicon Macs.
+> As of August 1, 2023, the stable version of nix does *not* support ARM/Apple Silicon Macs.
 You may see an error message like this when running the `nix develop` command:
 > ```
 > is not available on the requested hostPlatform
 > ```
-> Here is a workaround for this.
-You need to set up an environmental variable and run the nix command with an additional argument, `--impure`, like this:
+> You can work around this issue by setting up an environmental variable and running the nix command with an additional argument, `--impure`, like this:
 > ```bash
-> export NIXPKGS_ALLOW_UNSUPPORTED_SYSTEM=1
+> $ export NIXPKGS_ALLOW_UNSUPPORTED_SYSTEM=1
-> nix develop --impure
+> $ nix develop --impure
 > ```